jenna-vec/WD_Project/README.md

-# Web Design Project One
+# Web Design: Project One :cupcake:

-* Mock website for a bakery.
+* Mock website for a bakery
-* Includes carousel, about me, and email sign-up (not functional).
+* Includes carousel, about me, and email sign-up (not functional)
+* Code located on master branch

  #### Visit Live Website